findinglol/BlogWebsite/README.md

 # BlogWebsite
-A simple blogging website using Node
+A simple blogging website using Node, Express and MongoDB